routines/routines/README.md

 # Routines

-Routines provides JavaScript primitives that make it possible to *coordinate asynchronous code* without callbacks or chained functions.
+Routines provides the primitives that make it possible to *coordinate asynchronous code* without callbacks or chained functions in JavaScript:
+- concurrent routines
+- channels

 As a result, stack traces are crystal clear so debugging is easy.